Forbidden induced subgraphs for graphs and signed graphs with eigenvalues bounded from below: Forbidden subgraphs for graphs with eigenvalues bounded from below

 \begin{lemma} For every graph $F$ and $k, \ell, m \in \N^+$, there exists $N \in \N$ such that for every connected graph $G$ with more than $N$ vertices, if no member in $\sset{S_k} \cup \X(F, \ell, m)$ is a subgraph of $G$, then neither is $F$. \end{lemma}

-\begin{proof} With hindsight, we choose $N = d^{\ell + v}$, where $d$ is the Ramsey number $R(k, 2^{v + 1}m + v)$, and $v$ is the number of vertices of $F$.
+\begin{proof} With hindsight, we choose $N = vd^{\ell}$, where $d$ is the Ramsey number $R(k, 2^{v + 1}m + v)$, and $v$ is the number of vertices of $F$.
 Suppose that $G$ is a connected graph with more than $N$ vertices that contains no member in $\sset{S_k} \cup \X(F, \ell, m)$ as a subgraph.
-Suppose for the sake of contradiction that the subgraph of $G$ induced on a vertex subset, say $V$, is isomorphic to $F$.
-Since $G$ is a connected graph with more than $d^{\ell + v}$ vertices, either the radius\footnote{Recall that the \emph{eccentricity} of a vertex $v$ in $G$ is the maximum distance between $v$ and any other vertex of $G$, and the \emph{radius} of $G$ is the minimum eccentricity of any vertex in $G$.} of $G$ is at least $\ell + v$, or the maximum degree of $G$ is at least $d$.
-We break the rest of the proof into two cases.
+Assume for the sake of contradiction that the subgraph of $G$ induced on a vertex subset, say $V$, is isomorphic to $F$.